-* Correspondence: Jian-Liang Li (jianliang.li@nih.gov) San-Pin Wu (steve.wu@nih.gov)
+* Correspondence: Jian-Liang Li (jianliang.li@nih.gov) and San-Pin Wu (steve.wu@nih.gov)

+Running Title: Structural Equation Modeling In silico

 Keywords: Structural Equation Modeling, gene expression, in silico perturbation, molecular interaction, R, Shiny

+Word count:

+Number of Figures: 2 Number of Supplementary Figures: 4

+Number of Tables: 0 Number of Supplementary Tables: 2

 Abstract

-Summary: Structural Equation Modeling (SEM) is a statistical approach for studying complex cause-effect hypotheses in a “closed system” of latent (hidden) endogenous variables.
+Structural Equation Modeling (SEM) is a statistical approach for studying complex cause-effect hypotheses in a “closed system” of latent (hidden) endogenous variables.
 SEM has been widely used in various fields involving perturbations and measurable outcomes.
 We developed an R Shiny application, termed “Structural Equation Modeling of In silico Perturbations (SEMIPs)” to aid in the transfer of perturbations in gene expression pathways from one system to another for determining casual inference of molecular interactions in silico.
 SEMIPs computes a two-sided t-statistic (T score) to rank signature gene activities for modeling.
 It implements a basic SEM model and then performs bootstrap random sampling for statistical significance.
 As a use case example for SEMIPs, we showed that putative direct downstream genes of the GATA2 transcription factor are sufficient to infer GATA2’s activities in silico for the conserved PGR-GATA2-SOX17 genetic network in the human uterine endometrium.

 Introduction